zarthur/CSCC-Android-Mobile-Applications-Notes/week_10/readme.md

 <string name="address_hint">Address</string>
 ```

-To the layout, we can add another *EditText* widget with the following
+To the layout, `fragment_contact.xml` we can add another *EditText* widget with
-properties:hint we specified,
+the following properties:

 | Property      | Value                |
 |---------------|----------------------|